solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 the hash of the locally built program from the source code.
 This ensures no discrepancies between the two versions.

-> A While a verified build should not be considered more secure than an
+> While a verified build should not be considered more secure than an unverified
-> unverified build, the build enables developers to self verify the source code
+> build, the build enables developers to self verify the source code matches
-> matches what is deployed onchain.
-Using the source code, a developer can then
+> what is deployed onchain.
+Using the source code, a developer can then validate
-> validate what the code executes when sending a transaction.
+> what the code executes when sending a transaction.

 The verified builds pipeline was thought out and is maintained by [Ellipsis Labs](https://ellipsislabs.xyz/) and [OtterSec](https://osec.io/).
 For